 SophosLabs receives information from customers for the purpose of enhancing the detection service that we provide.
 We understand the importance of privacy to our customers and we ensure sensitive data from our customers is handled properly.

 For example, SophosLabs Intelix is designed to delete files marked as clean while retaining samples of malicious files to enhance our understanding of the global threat landscape and provide better protection to all our customers.
 SophosLabs Intelix is based on a Hub and Spoke architecture.
 Our customer facing services (spoke) are self-contained in the region they are based.
-Malicious samples can be moved from a spoke to our central hub for further analysis.
+Malicious samples can be moved from a spoke to our SophosLabs central hub located in UK for further analysis.
 This prevents sensitive customer data being shared across many regions.

 The purpose of this datasheet is to provide Sophos customers with information on how your privacy choices can be tailored with our offerings.
 In this document, we provide information about SophosLabs Intelix data handling practices, including personal information collection, use and storage.